Home / Patterns / Dan-Gun

 Dan-Gun is named after the legendary founder of Korea.
 Traditionally, this represents establishment and authority.

-In training terms, Dan-Gun begins to move beyond simple calibration and asks the student to maintain structure while the system adds complexity.
+In training terms, Dan-Gun moves beyond calibration and begins testing whether the student can maintain structure as the system stretches outward.

 System shift: Chon-Ji builds the base.
-Dan-Gun tests whether that base holds when the pattern stretches outward.
+Dan-Gun tests whether that base holds when reach and complexity increase.

 Why This Pattern Exists

 Once a student can move with basic stability, the next step is controlled expansion.
-Dan-Gun increases range and directional demands without abandoning the fundamentals.
+Dan-Gun increases range and directional demand without abandoning the fundamentals.

 • Adds higher techniques that challenge posture